damadenacar/flutter.modal_widget/README.md

 Although it is easy to show build and show the overlay depending on the state of a _StatefulWidget_, it is easier not to have to build it ;)

-This package provides a mixin that eases the task of overlaying an arbitrary widget over an other widget, to show activity during the execution of long tasks.
+This package provides a mixin that eases the task of overlaying an arbitrary widget over another widget, to show activity during the execution of long tasks.

 ## Features